JackBJ23/Topo-GEN/README.md

 synthetic_test(point_cloud, point_cloud_true, topo_weights=[1.,1.,0.,0.,0.,0.,0.], num_steps=2000, lr=0.001, test_name="test", device="cpu", num_save=50, x1=-10., x2=40., y1=-40., y2=40.)
 ```
 Where `point_cloud` and `point_cloud_true` are expected to be numpy arrays of shape `(number of points, dimension of each point)`, e.g., an input point cloud of three points in 2D can be `np.array([[0., 0.], [1., 0.], [0., 1.]])`.
 Only the first two arguments are required.
-The function will save images of the initial true point cloud, initial true persistence diagram, initial learnable point cloud, final point cloud, its final persistence diagram, loss evolution, and an animation of the point cloud evolution.
+The function saves figures of the initial true point cloud, initial true persistence diagram, initial learnable point cloud, final point cloud, its final persistence diagram, loss evolution, and an animation of the point cloud evolution.

 ## Working principle of topology-informed generative models